 2. Find an All-Purpose Cleaner That You Love

 If I do have the energy to clean a room or two, then I want to make sure I always have the right cleaning product on hand.

 I remember when I was a child, my mother had a giant caddy filled with a dozen different cleaning products.
-One things for each task.
+One thing for each task.
 She would spend hours each day cleaning the house and always used the exact right cleaner.
 But then again my mother could have given Martha Stewart a run for her money!

 I don’t have the time (or money) to use 10 different products just to clean my bathroom.
 That takes too long!
-I want one cleaner that I can use on EVERYTHING (or nearly everything!).
+I want one cleaner that I can use for EVERYTHING (or nearly everything!).
 There’s plenty of great multi-surface cleaners out there.
 Try a few until you find the one you like.

-I love Method Pink Grapefruit All Surface Cleaner (in fact my 9 year old daughter loves the smell of it so much she BEGS me to allow her to clean the kitchen!
+I love Method Pink Grapefruit All Surface Cleaner (in fact my 9-year-old daughter loves the smell of it so much she BEGS me to allow her to clean the kitchen!
 Bonus!), the fresh smell makes my kitchen smell clean as well as look clean.
 I also love Method products because they don’t have the harsh chemicals that dry my hands and make me cough!